Participants are requested to choose their desired topic from the following list:

 Cloud Computing is still in the realm of research and development.
 Organizations/ Universities are spending money and effort to achieve newer breakthroughs.
 Students are encouraged to submit projects on emerging cloud technologies related to following research topics:

-Similarly, IoT sensors generate prodigious amounts of real-time data which needs to be ingested, processed, and examined against operational norms.
+Similarly, IoT sensors generate prodigious amounts of real-time data that needs to be ingested, processed, and examined against operational norms.

 The human visual system has evolved over millions of years to detect and focus on anomalies, while ignoring mundane recurring patterns.
 For example, one can arrive to work with no recollection of the morning commute.
 Yet, if something unusual occurs in our visual field, it stands out and instantly focuses our attention.